Skip to contents

 #> ℹ Using y = c(Petal.Length, Petal.Width, Sepal.Length, Sepal.Width)

-# the category type can be one or more aesthetics
+# The category type can consist of one or more aesthetics

 iris |>